Yudnamutana, South Australia: Mining

 Another attempt was made at mining the site at the start of the 20th century.
 Transport was less costly this time – by dray for only 100 km to the Central Australia Railway at Farina, then by train.
 The mine's proprietors tried to further reduce the cost of transport by instigating a road train to Farina railway station in 1909.
 However, the rough terrain and mechanical breakdowns soon ended the scheme.

 A small smelter was constructed at Farina in 1909 or 1910, but it closed after only a few experiments, and was demolished in 1938.

 One source reports that the mine itself finally closed by 1912; another says that it was worked by Flinders Copper Mining Company between 1914 and 1918; a third says that it was worked sporadically up until the 1930s.

 All that remains of this settlement are two large boilers, some mine shafts, some dugouts and the cemetery.

 Location and description

-The valley is located at Mount Freeling, to the northwest of Arkaroola Wilderness Sanctuary.
+The valley is located on Mount Freeling Station.
 It is situated on the divide between the basins of Lake Eyre, Lake Frome, and Lake Blanche.